jhale/sustainable-scientific-software/courseworks/coursework2/coursework2.md

 ```
 # Add your commands here
 ```

-3. Run the tests inside the container by going to `/root/shared` and running the command `py.test-3`.
+3. Run the tests inside the container by going to `/root/shared` and running the command `py.test`.
 The tests should fail.

 3. In a terminal on the host modify ``wallet.py`` until the tests in ``test_wallet.py`` all pass.